ereynrs/ereynrs.github.io/_drafts/inchi.md

 The current software version is 1.06 and was released in December 2020.
 Prior to 1.04, the software was freely available under the open-source LGPL license, but it now uses a custom license called IUPAC-InChI Trust License.

 ### Format
 Every InChI starts with the string ```InChI=``` followed by the version number, currently 1.
-If the InChI is standard, this is followed by the letter S for standard InChIs, which is a fully standardized InChI flavor maintaining the same level of attention to structure details and the same conventions for drawing perception.
+If the InChI is standard, this is followed by the letter ```S``` for standard InChIs, which is a fully standardized InChI flavor maintaining the same level of attention to structure details and the same conventions for drawing perception.

 The remaining information is structured as a sequence of layers and sub-layers, with each layer providing one specific type of information.
 The layers and sub-layers are separated by the delimiter ```/``` and start with a characteristic prefix letter (except for the chemical formula sub-layer of the main layer).

 ### InChIs vs CAS
 InChIs differ from the widely used CAS registry numbers in three respects:
-* 1. they are freely usable and non-proprietary,
+1. they are freely usable and non-proprietary,
-* 2. they can be computed from structural information and do not have to be assigned by some organization, and
+2. they can be computed from structural information and do not have to be assigned by some organization, and
-* 3. most of the information in an InChI is human readable.
+3. most of the information in an InChI is human readable.

 ### InChIs vs SMILES
 The InChIs
-* 1. can express more information than the simpler SMILES notation, and
+1. can express more information than the simpler SMILES notation, and
-* 2. and differ from SMILES in that every structure has a unique InChI string, which is important in database applications.
+2. and differ from SMILES in that every structure has a unique InChI string, which is important in database applications.

 ## InChI Keys
 The InChIKey, sometimes referred to as a hashed InChI, is a fixed length (27 character) condensed digital representation of the InChI that is not human-understandable.
 It is a hashed version of the full InChI (using the SHA-256 algorithm), and its [specification](https://web.archive.org/web/20071030202540/http://www.iupac.org/inchi/release102.html) was released in September 2007 in order to facilitate web searches for chemical compounds, since these were problematic with the full-length InChI.
 The full InChI turned out to be too lengthy for easy searching, and therefore the InChIKey was developed.